ai-solution-eng/ai-solution-demos/image-generation-comfyui/README.md

 While it is possible to create a flow from scratch, dragging-and-dropping nodes to the center of ComfyUI interface, and linking the nodes together, this approach requires extensive knowledge and/or trial and error before getting a working flow.
 Thankfully, ComfyUI provides dozens of templates, that, once selected, immediately open into ComfyUI as a new workflow, so **building your own workflow by yourself is not needed**:
 * On the left side, click on "Templates"
-* Templates can be browsed by popularity, use case, generation type, and so...
+* Templates can be browsed by popularity, use case, generation type, and so on...
 * You may want to filter out templates that do not run on ComfyUI (to exclude flows relying on cloud hosted models), by ticking ComfyUI on the "Runs on" filter:
 ![template-filter](images/template-filter.png)